evangriffiths/evangriffiths.github.io/README.md

 To view, go to [evangriffiths.github.io](https://evangriffiths.github.io/)

+## Building

+This website uses jinja2 templating.
+To build the final html, run `make` from the root directory.

 ## Things I've learned along the way

 - Web pages are HTML files rendered in a browser.